liltrackpad/jolv/README.md

 - Terminal & custom commands

 ## Usage
-- Run command
 ```
 go main.go
 ```

-- Select options you want and wait for it to build

 ### Release
 - I will release this as soon as im finished developing its